ivanpanshin/opti_models/README.md

     python opti_models/convertations/cvt_onnx.py --model_name 'resnet18' --export_dir 'data/onnx_export' --is_torchivision True --batch_size 1 --in_size 224 224 --ckpt_path CKPT_PATH --num_classes NUM_CLASSES
 ```

-If you're converting your own model with custom NUM_CLASSES, opti models simply changes the last FC layer of the network, so that the output dimention is equal to NUM_CLASSES, instead of 1000 in the ImageNet pretraining.
-If you have a custom head (or the entire model) - check ONNX Convertation with Python [Custom Model]
+If you're converting your own model with custom `NUM_CLASSES`, opti models simply changes the last FC layer of the network, so that the output dimention is equal to `NUM_CLASSES`, instead of 1000 in the ImageNet pretraining.
+If you have a custom head (or the entire model) - check ONNX Convertation with Python [Custom Model])

 By default, cvt_onnx.py will generate 2 outputs: regular .onnx file and a simplified version of it, obtained with ONNX simplifier.